MrAndriy/NestJS-samples/README.md

-## API with NestJS #19.
-Using RabbitMQ to communicate with microservices
+## API with NestJS #20.
+Communicating with microservices using the gRPC framework